theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/xtract-universal-news.md

     ---

-    Write SAP Data to a Microsoft Fabric Lakehouse using our new [Microsoft Fabric (OneLake)](documentation/destinations/microsoft-fabric-onelake.md) destination.
+    Write SAP data to a Microsoft Fabric Lakehouse using our new [Microsoft Fabric (OneLake)](documentation/destinations/microsoft-fabric-onelake.md) destination.
 For more information, refer to our [Whitepaper on Microsoft Fabric](https://theobald-software.com/wp-content/uploads/2024/10/Theobald-Software-Whitepaper-SAP-Data-Integration-in-Microsoft-Fabric_EN.pdf).

     ---